The History of the Gem

 Stephen M. Morris began at the Gem Theatre on Monday, July 24, 1995 as vice-president and general manager and as a part-owner.
 Under his management, the theatre has continued to prosper and is still being used throughout the year for community functions.

-Improvements in 1997 in the lobby and upstairs areas have greatly enhanced the décor of the interior of the Gem Theatre.
+Improvements in 1997 in the lobby and upstairs areas have greatly enhanced the décor of the interior of the Gem Theatre while preserving the traditional late period "picture palace" theater Art Deco style.
 The concession area was also renovated to offer better and quicker service to the theatre’s customers.

 The Gem continues to be recognized as a historical landmark and as a “Gem of a Showplace” in Kannapolis, North Carolina.
 The NC State Historic Preservation Office officially listed the Gem Theatre on the National Register of Historic Places on August 26, 2019.
 The nomination can be viewed at: https://files.nc.gov/ncdcr/nr/CA0262.pdf